openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 When the RP requests multiple verifications as described above, the OP will process each element in the array independently.
 The OP will provide `verified_claims` response elements for every `verified_claims` request element whose requirements it is able to fulfill.
 This also means if multiple `verified_claims` elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfil.
 For example, if the trust framework the OP uses is compatible with multiple of the requested trust frameworks, it provides a `verified_claims` element for each of them.

-The RP can combine multiple `verified_claims` Claims in the request with multiple `trust_framework` and/or `assurance_level` values using the `values` element.
+The RP can combine multiple `verified_claims` claims in the request with multiple `trust_framework` and/or `assurance_level` values using the `values` element.
 In that case, the rules given above for processing `values` are applied for the particular `verified_claims` request object.

 <{{examples/request/verification_claims_by_trust_frameworks_same_claims.json}}

 In the above example, the RP asks for family and given name either under trust framework `gold` with an evidence of type `document` or under trust framework `silver` or `bronze` but with an evidence `electronic_record`.

-## Returning less data than requested
+## Rules for returning less data (*Review title*)

-As stated in Section 3.3.6 of [@!OpenID], "the OP MAY choose to return fewer Claims about the End-User from the Authorization Endpoint".
+As stated in section 3.3.6 of [@!OpenID], "the OP may choose to return fewer claims about the end-user from the authorization endpoint".
 This document makes no change to that provision.
-The OP can also choose to return a subset of the `verification` element of any `verified_claims` providing it remains complaint with the `verified_claims` JSON schema defined in [@!OpenID4IDAClaims].
+The OP may also choose to return a subset of the `verification` element of any `verified_claims` providing it remains complaint with the `verified_claims` JSON schema defined in [@!OpenID4IDAClaims].

 In some cases, OPs cannot deliver the requested data to an RP, for example, because the data is not available or does not match the RP's requirements.
 The rules for handling these cases are described in the following.